mkosir/typescript-style-guide/README.md

   'jest/valid-title': [
     'error',
     {
-      mustMatch: {it: [/should.*when/u.source, "Test title must include 'should' and 'when'"],}, },
+      mustMatch: { it: [/should.*when/u.source, "Test title must include 'should' and 'when'"] }, },
   ],
   ```